Bradford Shellhammer

-Bradford Shane Shellhammer (born 1976) is an American entrepreneur and designer who co-founded the e-commerce companies Fab and Bezar.
-Shellhammer was an admissions counselor at Fashion Institute of Design & Merchandising Museum and part-time fashion and nightlife blogger.
-He was later a writer for JC Report, A&F Quarterly, and The Baltimore Sun.
-Shellhammer is the founding editor of Queerty and worked as a freelancer at Design Within Reach.
-As of 2018, Shellhammer serves as eBay's chief curation and merchandising officer.
+Bradford Shane Shellhammer (born 1976) is an American entrepreneur, designer, and tech executive who co-founded the e-commerce companies Fab and Bezar and the blog Queerty.
+Shellhammer was an admissions counselor at Fashion Institute of Design & Merchandising Museum and part-time fashion and nightlife blogger who became a writer for JC Report, A&F Quarterly, and Gay.com before becoming the founding editor of Queerty.
+In 2016 Shellhammer served as eBay's Chief Curator and later went one to become Vice President of Buyer Experience and the Chief Product Officer of Reverb.com, a subsidiary of Etsy.
+He is currently Chief Marketing & Product Officer of Rent the Runway.

 Early life and education

 Shellhammer was born in 1976 to Peg Kendall of Pasadena, Maryland, and Richard L. Shellhamer of Baltimore.
 He attended high school in Anne Arundel County and went on to study at Goucher College in Towson, Maryland, where he earned a bachelor's in communications and media studies in 1998.
 Later, Shellhammer received an associate degree in fashion design from Parsons School of Design.